nexDigitalDev/kong-ratelimiting-demo/README.md

 #Using httpie
 $ http http://localhost:8000/sw/planets/11/  X-API-KEY:nexDigital
 ```
+> If you have another key, don't forget to replace it in the commands above.

 Now you know how to enable plugins in Kong, try to enable other plugins !